rohittiwari-dev/mrenv/CONTRIBUTING.md

 ## Getting your foot in

-Our preferred way of providing the opportunity for people to contribute to Superenv's is through a process that starts with creating a new issue, the summary of the workflow that you can expect and should adhere to is the following:
+Our preferred way of providing the opportunity for people to contribute to greatenv's is through a process that starts with creating a new issue, the summary of the workflow that you can expect and should adhere to is the following:

 - You see an area of improvement in the code base, this could be a fix, feature, refactoring...etc
 - Create an [issue](https://github.com/noodle-run/noodle/issues) on our Github repository.
 - Wait until a team member discusses the issue with you, and if both parties are in agreement, you can start working on the issue.
 - Once work has started, you can create a draft pull request and remember to link your pull request with the issue.
 - Once the work is complete, change the status of the pull request to ready for review.
-- We will review the pull request and if all is good, congratulations! 🥳 you are now a Superenv's contributor!
+- We will review the pull request and if all is good, congratulations! 🥳 you are now a greatenv's contributor!
 - If not, we will explain the changes that need to be made for the pull request to be merged or why it can't be merged.

-If you would like to be more involved in the development of Superenv's, we would like to invite you to our [Discord Server](https://discord.gg/SERySfj8Eg) where we can have a chat together and get you involved in the project!
+If you would like to be more involved in the development of greatenv's, we would like to invite you to our [Discord Server](https://discord.gg/SERySfj8Eg) where we can have a chat together and get you involved in the project!

 ### Some simple rules

 - Don't work on an issue that is already being worked on by someone else.
 - Don't work on something without getting a team member's approval, this is to not waste your time by making you work on something that won't be merged.
 - Don't demand for your pull request to be approved and merged.
-- Be nice to everyone involved, we are aiming to create a positive community around collaborating and contributing towards Superenv's's development.
+- Be nice to everyone involved, we are aiming to create a positive community around collaborating and contributing towards greatenv's's development.

 ## The tech stack